Bigg Boss Halla Bol

-Bigg Boss Halla Bol is the spin-off of the Indian reality television show Bigg Boss.
+Bigg Boss: Halla Bol is the spin-off of the Indian reality television show Bigg Boss.
 It was a merger of Bigg Boss 8 similarly to the concept adopted by the Ultimate Big Brother.
 Five contestants from previous seasons enters the house to compete with five regular entrants of the season 8 finale.
 Farah Khan hosted the new format of the show, as Salman bid adieu to the show because of his filming schedule of Bajrangi Bhaijaan.

-The series was won by Gautam Gulati.
+The series was won by actor Gautam Gulati whilst actress Karishma Tanna emerged as the runner-up.